We want to build a bypass around the northern side of Llanddewi Velfrey.

 We undertook a public consultation in 2006 as part of the process to develop the preferred route.
 We engaged with Pembrokeshire businesses during the 2015 study.

-Due to objections received to the draft Orders, we took a decision to hold a public local inquiry.
+Following the publication of draft Orders in July 2019, we took a decision to hold a Public Local Inquiry, due to objections received to the draft Orders.
 A pre-inquiry meeting took place in January 2020.

 Find out more